 - An interview, which may incorporate additional tests.

-- A reference from the pupil's current school.
+- For Lower School, a reference from the pupil's current school.
 For Sixth Form, please send your latest school report.

 Music scholarships are awarded to pupils who show exceptional musical promise on at least one instrument.
 Most candidates are between Grade 3 and Grade 5 on their principal instrument (Grade 8 in the SIxth Form).
-Pupils who perform well enough in the entrance examination to be offered a place at the school are invited to audition in late January or early February of the year of entry (December for Sixth Form applicants).
+Pupils who perform well enough in the entrance examination will be invited to audition in late January or early February of the year of entry (December for Sixth Form applicants).
 Two types of award are given: